AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 <p><img src="https://cdn.acedata.cloud/vkr32a.png" width="300" class="m-auto"></p>

-After a moment, when the image generation is complete, you can find that the Webhook URL has received an HTTP request, as shown in the image:
+After a moment, when the image generation is complete, you will find that the Webhook URL has received an HTTP request, as shown in the image:

 ![](https://cdn.acedata.cloud/6znvgq.png)

-The result is the current task's result, as follows:
+The result is the outcome of the current task, as follows:

 ```json
 {